jazzify/recofy/apps/recofy/db.md

     genres = models.ManyToManyField(Genre) # All artist genres
 ```

-For our example, the client should be able to dynamically add new genres at the artist creation point, now a little constraint here is that we shouldn't include duplicate genres in our db, that should be an easy task, our first implementation could look like this:
+## Challenge: Adding Genres Dynamically

+Our application needs to allow clients to dynamically add new genres when creating artists, while avoiding duplicate genres in the database.

+### Approach 1: Individual Object Creation (Inefficient)

 ```python
 # Clean our database to ensure all runs are the same
 Genre.objects.all().delete()